 Did your audit report of deficiencies or findings note significant audit journal entries were required?
-What can I do to address this for future audits?
+What can you do to address this for future audits?

 If you still have questions regarding how to improve your financial processes, Maner Costerisan has accounting professionals that are familiar with all aspects of government accounting.
 We can help you understand and implement all controls and processes to address deficiencies noted during the audit.
-Please follow the link to find additional information… https://manercpa.com/niche-areas/governmental/ Give us a call 517.323.7500.
+Please follow this link to find additional information… https://manercpa.com/niche-areas/governmental/ or give us a call 517.323.7500.